Crested Wood Partridge

-Fruits, seeds, large beetles, wood ants and snails.
+They eat fruits, seeds, large beetles, wood ants and snails.

-Present in several protected areas in Thailand, Malaysia and Indonesia.
+The species is under threat from lowland deforestation throughout its range, however it is present in several protected areas in Thailand, Malaysia and Indonesia.

 - Latin Name: Rollulus rouloul